Ștefan Voitec: Marginalization and return

 By 1950, the Committee for Consumer Cooperatives had become a permanent body, called Centrocoop, with Voitec as its president.
 His work there included setting up a network of model apiaries, a beekeeping equipment plant in Oradea, and an itinerant school for beekeepers, which originated at Tulcea and then moved to Golești.
 In parallel, he was chair of Romania's Cycling Commission, presiding upon the Tour of Romania edition in June 1951.
 He still held on to his position in the PMR Central Committee, but lost his Politburo seat during a reshuffle on May 27, 1952.
 The November election brought him a MAN deputy seat for his native Corabia—which he then retook in 1957.

 Stalin's death in March 1953 relaxed pressures on Voitec and his circle.
 Martinescu notes that a "sweetening of the regime" appeared probable on August 23, 1953, when "Voitec's beard and Rădăceanu's purple-drunk face" could be seen at the PMR's official tribune.
 Returning to prominence, Voitec occupied important positions during the final years of Gheorghiu-Dej's rule, and preserved them once Ceaușescu took control.
-His return was signaled on October 5, 1955, when Gheorghiu-Dej made him Minister of Internal Trade.
+His comeback was signaled on October 5, 1955, when Gheorghiu-Dej made him Minister of Internal Trade.
 In this capacity, he appointed his friend Grigore Păsărin as a branch Director—reportedly, the first industrial worker to take up such a high position at Internal Trade.
 Voitec himself served to November 24, 1956, the day when he was elevated to Deputy Premier.
 From December 28, 1952 to July 24, 1965, Voitec was also a junior member of the PMR Politburo.
 Neither he nor any other among the PSDR arrivals to the Politburo were allowed an actual say in politics; moreover, from December 1955, Voitec remained one of the few interwar non-communists to still be allowed a seat on that panel.
 In late 1956, he and Constantin Pârvulescu formed the PMR delegation to the 8th Congress of the Italian Communist Party.

 Part of a state delegation to the Soviet Union in November 1957, Voitec survived the tarmac accident at Vnukovo International Airport.
 In September of the following year, he served with Mihai Beniuc, Athanase Joja and Lucia Sturdza-Bulandra on the citizens' committee which organized a festival marking Bucharest's Quincentennial.
 In September 1960, he was in New York City with Gheorghiu-Dej and Leonte Răutu, attending the Fifteenth Regular Session of the United Nations General Assembly.
 They returned on the Queen Mary to Cherbourg, visiting Paris on October 18.
 During their stay there, they held receptions which were attended by, among others, Louis Aragon, Emmanuel d'Astier de La Vigerie, Pierre Cot, Waldeck Rochet, and Jean-Claude Servan-Schreiber.